-The Latest: Andrew Luck rebounds from opening interception
+The Latest: Titans, Dolphins playing again after 2nd delay

 Weather delayed kickoff 45 minutes for the season opener Thursday night between the defending Super Bowl champion Eagles and Atlanta in Philadelphia.

-— Steve Wine reporting in Miami
+— Steven Wine reporting from Miami Gardens, Florida

 1:55 p.m.

-Jaguars running back Leonard Fournette has a hamstring injury and is questionable to return.
+Jaguars running back Leonard Fournette has a hamstring injury.

 Fournette already has nine carries for 41 yards, and he led Jacksonville last season as a rookie with 1,040 yards rushing and nine touchdowns.